Merit Health doctors, nurses receive first doses of new COVID-19 vaccine - Mississippi's Best Community Newspaper

 What was the best part of being the first doctor at Merit Health Natchez to receive the Pfizer version of the COVID-19 vaccine?

-For Dr. Lee England the best part was picking out a green apple sucker from the candy jar.
+For Dr. Lee England, next to receiving protection from the COVID-19 virus, the best part may have been picking out a green apple sucker from the candy jar after getting his shot.
 England was the first physician to receive the historic vaccine at the Natchez hospital Monday afternoon.
-Merit Health RN Missi Johnson administered the first shots of the vaccine.
+Missi Johnson, RN and Merit Health Natchez COVID-19 Vaccine Champion, administered the first shots of the vaccine.

 After England, Dr. Chuck Borum.
 Dr. Blane Mire and Dr. Akinremi Akinwale rolled up their sleeves to get their first dose of the vaccine, which is administered in two doses.